themalikyusuf/aws-automation/mongodb-s3-backup/README.md

 ## mongodb-s3-backup
-A Shell script that backs up MongoDB data on EC2 to S3.
+A Bash script that backs up MongoDB data on EC2 to S3.

 #### Requirements
   - AWS access and secret keys with full programmatic access to S3.
 Get them from [IAM](https://console.aws.amazon.com/iam).